 Schools must implement and sustain a fully integrated system of learning supports into school improvement programs and practices.
 When a comprehensive range of learning supports are provided in a timely and effective manner, fewer students will require more intensive and expensive services.
 And, the learning, achievement, and performance of all children and youth will improve in ways that enable them to become self sufficient and successful members of a community and workforce.
-Meeting the cohesive system Challenge development and learning support marginalization and

-The challenge, then, is to create a comprehensive, multifaceted, and cohesive system that supports student learning and healthy development and addresses barriers.
+The challenge, then, is to create a comprehensive, multifaceted, and cohesive system that supports student learning and healthy Meeting the development and addresses barriers.
 Developing such a system of learning supports necessitates working in ways that reduce marginalization and fragmentation and minimize counterproductive competition for sparse resources.
 Toward these ends, we must rethink and redesign our current approach to learning supports with respect to